maxsitt/insect-detect-docs/docs/hardware/buildinstructions_mounting.md

 ![Solar panel bracket mounting](assets/images/solarpanel_mounting_bracket.jpg){ width="600" }

-If you are using the 500x280 mm platform, make sure that the distance between the camera (measured from the enclosure) to the flower platform surface is **40 cm**.
+If you are using the 500x280 mm platform, make sure that the distance between the camera (measured from the enclosure) and the flower platform surface is **40 cm**.
 For the smaller 350x200 mm platform, the distance between camera and platform should be **28 cm**.
-With these distances and platform sizes, the 4K frame in which insects are detected, will be completely filled out by the platform.
-This will make sure that insects can not move in and out of the frame, while walking on the platform.
-This would cause the object tracker to count every insect coming back into the frame as new individual (new tracking ID).
+With these distances and platform sizes, the frame of the camera sensor in which insects are detected will be completely filled out by the platform.
+This will make sure that insects can not move in and out of the frame while walking on the platform, as the object tracker counts every insect coming back into the frame as new individual (new tracking ID).

 ![Camera trap flower platform mounting](assets/images/camera_trap_flower_platform_mounting.jpg){ width="500" }